New hire checklist: A step-by-step guide to onboarding employees in Spain [2024]

 • Send an offer letter.
 Written job offer letters aren’t legally required for employment in Spain.
 However, this is still a recommended part of the hiring process to outline the duties and expectations of the role.
 An offer letter should include the position, job title and job description, start date, working hours, trial period terms (more on that below), compensation, benefits, termination policy, time off, and other key details.
 Check out our full guide to writing offer letters for employees in Spain.

 • Complete the necessary paperwork.
 New hire paperwork may include legal agreements, non-disclosure agreements, or tax forms.
-Depending on the onboarding software you use, setting up the necessary documents and getting them signed will likely involve emailing back-and-forth between stakeholders across different teams.
+Depending on the onboarding software you use, setting up the necessary documents and getting them signed will likely involve emailing back and forth between stakeholders across different teams.

 • Enroll your employee in benefits.
 You must offer benefits packages that are compliant with Spanish labor laws under the European Union, the Spanish Constitution, the Workers’ Statute, and collective bargaining agreements.
 Statutory benefits include pension and social security, vacation entitlements, paid holidays, and leave (including parental leave and sick leave).
 Workers’ compensation may be required depending on the industry.
 Learn more with our guide to employee benefits in Spain.